Zimbabwe’s leader says he offers Trump land for golf course

 - Mormon women’s group aims call for probe of Kavanaugh allegations at LDS senators

-U.S. sanctions remain on Mnangagwa and others in Zimbabwe, but that’s not stopping him from seeking investment in an economy that has collapsed.
+U.S. sanctions remain on Mnangagwa and others in the southern African nation, but that’s not stopping him from seeking investment in an economy that has long collapsed.
+He took office in November after Mugabe resigned under military pressure.
+He narrowly won a disputed election in July.

+Trump’s sons visited Zimbabwe on a 2010 hunting trip that caused furor on social media after photos of them posing next to carcasses of animals that included an elephant and a leopard surfaced in 2016.